Southwest Airlines SWOT Analysis & Recommendations

 3. Scalability of operations involving a point-to-point system

-As a large-scale low-cost carrier, Southwest Airlines enjoys a strong brand that enables the business to attract passengers.
+As a large-scale low-cost carrier, Southwest enjoys a strong brand that enables the business to attract passengers.
 This internal strategic factor supports the company’s ability to penetrate markets and successfully introduce new flight routes, based on brand recognition among target customers.
-Southwest Airlines Co.’s corporate culture’s emphasis on fun and friendliness is a factor that reinforces this strength by making travelers’ experiences enjoyable.
-Also relevant in this SWOT analysis is the company’s large fleet size and corresponding organizational size, which are a strength that supports operational expansion.
-Moreover, scalability of operations is an internal factor that strengthens Southwest Airlines Co.’s ability to expand.
+The emphasis of Southwest Airlines’ organizational culture (company culture) on fun and friendliness reinforces this strength by making travelers’ experiences enjoyable.
+Also relevant in this SWOT analysis is the company’s large fleet size and corresponding organizational size, which are strengths that support operational expansion.
+Moreover, scalability of operations is an internal factor that strengthens Southwest’s ability to expand.
 For example, with minimal strain on current operations, the company’s system can support new routes.
-Such strength is based on how Southwest Airlines Co.’s corporate structure maintains a point-to-point system of flight routes.
+This strength is based on how Southwest Airlines’ organizational structure (corporate structure) maintains a point-to-point system of flight routes.
 This aspect of the SWOT analysis indicates that the company’s strengths can support further growth, such as through international expansion.

 1. Limited presence in the international commercial aviation market